wetryingtodorock/getblock-docs/en/rpc-service/sol/json-rpc/sol_getTransactionCount.md

 ---
-title: sol:getTransactionCount \[POST\]
+title: getTransactionCount - Solana
-description: Returns the current Transaction count from the ledger
+description: Example code for the getTransactionCount json-rpc method. Сomplete guide on how to use getTransactionCount json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters